emvaized/google-tiles-extension/README.md

 * Move actual search results on top of page, so you'll never have to scroll all way down to find them
 * Utilize horizontal screen space and scroll less by moving search widgets to the right sidebar

-Link for Chrome:
+Download for Chrome:
 https://chrome.google.com/webstore/detail/google-tiles/cjbgjibpaopnjfbhipjfckeodbaednbg

-Link for Firefox:
+Download for Firefox:
 https://addons.mozilla.org/ru/firefox/addon/google-tiles/